kevin51jiang/awesome-snapkit/README.md

 # awesome-snapkit

-## This contains all useful snapkit repos - especially useful for hackathons
+## Curated list of all things awesome about Snapchat's SnapKit API

 -
 -